frattaro/digital-usd/transitional-banking.md

 - The Fed to operate transparently under strict constraints

 All credit behavior, portfolio management, and customer service is moved to the **application layer**.
 The protocol layer remains strict, minimal, and auditable — ensuring monetary clarity during the transition.

+> 🔮 In the long term, some banks may exit custodial services entirely, evolving into digital financial service providers that interact with wallet holders via competitive API-driven offerings.

 ---